pace-thomson/UDP_Repeater_Service/README.md

 continually for communication from the GUI/Frontend.
 This communication is made by sending packets over the loopback NIC.
 The Backend/Service receiving a packet from the Frontend/GUI means the user has input new configuration settings.
 The service then updates the configuration JSON file and restarts the thread that is listening for packets.
 The service is configured to begin running on system bootup under the "Local Machine" user account.
 This service reports its' memory used, total packets handled, and packet handling time to a user configured Prometheus endpoint.
-The service has local logs, which are stored in the Windows Event Log under the name:
+The service side has local logs in the Windows Event Log under the name:
 "UDP Packet Repeater" and the source: "UDP_Repeater_Backend".
 Logs are also sent to a user configured Loki endpoint with the source: "Backend/Service".

 ## GUI/Frontend